New Voices Award on Hiatus

-About The Award
+About the Award

-Established in 2000, the New Voices Award encourages writers of color and Native nations to submit their work to a publisher that takes pride in nurturing new talent.
+Established in 2000, the New Voices Award encourages writers of color and Indigenous/Native writers to submit their work to a publisher that takes pride in nurturing new talent.
 Past New Voices Award submissions we have published include The Blue Roses, winner of the Paterson Prize for Books for Young People; Sixteen Years in Sixteen Seconds: The Sammy Lee Story, a Texas Bluebonnet Masterlist selection; and It Jes’ Happened: When Bill Traylor Started to Draw, winner of the Ezra Jack Keats New Writer Award Honor.

 2022 Winner and Honor

-Read more about the 2018 winner and honor recipients.
+Read more about the 2022 winner and honor recipients.

 - Manuscripts should address the needs of children of color and Native nations by providing stories with which they can identify and relate, and which promote a greater understanding of one another.
 Themes relating to non-traditional family structures, gender identity, or disabilities may also be included.

 At least one Honor Award will be given each year, but LEE & LOW BOOKS reserves the right not to choose an Award winner.

 Check out the New Voices Award Winners & Honors Collection.